 The main disadvantages of commuting with an e-bike versus a car are- you have to carefully park your bike with theft in mind, ideally away from a public street, you cannot easily commute in the extreme weather such as extreme hot or cold, such as freezing temperatures.
 If your Route doesn’t have dedicated cycle lanes, riding a bike may be somewhat stressful.

 E-Bike vs Regular Bike

-The disadvantages of commuting with an e-bike compared to a regular bike are the increased purchase cost of an e-bike compared to the regular bike, increased weight of the bike due to the battery and motor, increased complexity of maintenance, for example changing the tyre on a hub motor e-bike.
-Overall ab is a much better option for commuting in my experience.
+The disadvantages of commuting with an e-bike compared to a regular bike are the increased purchase cost of an e-bike compared to the regular bike, increased weight of the bike due to the battery and motor, increased complexity of maintenance, for example changing the tire on a hub motor e-bike.
+Overall an e-bike is a much better option for commuting in my experience.

 Whether you ride to work on a regular bike or by e-bike, I strongly recommend puncture-resistant bike tires.
 These have saved me multiple times during the past few years due to the amount of glass on the cycle path on my commute.

 I did an e-bike vs public transport cost comparison in an earlier article.
 I discovered that an e-bike is cheaper than using public transport.
 It’s also safer for my health as riding a bike is a socially distant activity during the coronavirus outbreak.
 Similarly to the advantages compared to cars, e-bikes allow you to get exercise and de-stress.
 Sometimes commuting with busy crowds and rushing to make train and bus schedules can be stressful.
 Cycling an e-bike is the opposite experience.